Shubham0D4/Blogin/README.md

 <h3>To initialise the project on localhost you need to follow these steps:</h3>

 <h4>Step 1:</h4>
-<h6>Navigate to parent folder of this project.
+<h6>In terminal, Navigate to parent folder of this project.
 More specifically Blogin</h6>

 <h4>Step 2:</h4>
 <h6>Run the command: `npm install`</h6>